remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

 ### The Example Application

 Before we get started, let's talk about the examples in this tutorial.
-The full example reponsitory can be found [on GitHub](https://github.com/remotesynth/aws-for-frontend-devs).
+The full example repository can be found [on GitHub](https://github.com/remotesynth/aws-for-frontend-devs).

 Each step in this tutorial series builds upon the previous.
 While the application we will deploy is intentionally simple, ultimately we start from a simple static site and end up with a page that calls a backend API that returns data from a data store.